Eustachian (auditory) tube

 Tensor tympani

-The tensor tympani is the larger of the two muscles of the auditory canal, the other being stapedius.
+The tensor tympani is the larger of the two muscles of the middle ear, the other being stapedius.
 The muscle functions to dampen down sounds such as chewing.
 It arises from the cartilaginous portion of the auditory tube as well as the adjacent section of the greater wing of the sphenoid bone.
 It inserts onto the handle of the malleus.
 The innervation to the muscle arises from the nerve to tensor tympani, which arises from the mandibular (V3) division of the trigeminal nerve (cranial nerve 5).

 Ostmann fat pad